maqsudcoder/weather-journal-app/README.md

 Just input zip code and it shows weather in your city and dont forget to enter your feelings if your not lazy person

+Before using the app install express cors and body-parser

 ## Languages & tools